dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

      Sophia, of course is constantly “on the job”.
     </p>
     <h2> The socialization that we do, before
-     they are 2 months old and go to you home <br> is extremely important to having a well- balanced, happy cat.
+     they are 2 months old and go to you home is extremely important to having a well- balanced, happy cat.
 We handle the kittens daily!
     </h2>
     <h4>Litter:</h4>